Hkhoa25/DevOps-ExerciseVIII/README.md

-This is a template for Installing Dependencies and Tesing
+This is a template for Installing initial, testing (Mocha) and Coveralls Dependencies
 # Usage

 ## Initialization